0xGiddi/coronaline/README.md

 > This code was **not** created with accuracy in mind, this is a POC and I really wanted to try my hand with pandas and used COVID-19 as an excuse.
 Please **do not** rely on the results.
 I know for a fact that some locations that are marked as "clear" (location history indicated not in proximity of location) also have additional date and time information in the comment field.

+## Updates (27/03/2020):
+- Added a janky CLI script for users without Jupyter (only exports a HTML table)
+- Fixed random copy/paste typo.

 ## Notes
 - This code calculates location history distance from exposure locations without any distance consideration.
 - The code is not just **not optimized**, it bad, slow and unreadable.